tasmiyafathima/520-Assignment2/README.md

 - Each iteration introduced more complex or boundary-focused tests to improve **line and branch coverage**.
 - Implemented a **test de-duplication strategy** to remove redundant test cases while maintaining full coverage.

-**Results:**
+Results for this part are stored in reports_part2 **Results:**
 Both programs achieved **100% line and branch coverage** through iterative LLM-driven test generation and refinement.
 ---